On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Introduction

 The \emph{dose} $D(x)=(D\psi)(x)$ is calculated from the solution of the problem

 by \be D(x)=\sum_{j=1}^3\int_{S\times I}\varsigma_j(x,E)\psi_j(x,\omega,E) \domega \dE, \ee where $\varsigma_j(x,E)$ are {\it stopping powers}, which in general can be different from the restricted stopping powers $S_{j,r}$.
 The dose calculation is a {\it forward problem}.
 The determination of the external particle flux $g=(g_1,g_2,g_3)$ and/or the distribution of internal source $f=(f_1,f_2,f_3)$ is called \emph{inverse radiation treatment planning problem} (IRTP) which is an \emph{inverse problem}.
 It always requires a dose calculation model.
-We refer to \cite{schepard}, \cite{tervo14}, \cite{webb} and references therein for some details concerning the IRTP-problem.
+We refer to \cite{schepard}, \cite{tervo17-up}, \cite{webb} and references therein for some details concerning the IRTP-problem.
 In \cite{frank10} the IRTP-problem has been studied in the context of CSDA-equation for a single particle (when the stopping power is independent of $x$).
 See also \cite{boman} where related spatially $3$-dimensional numerical simulations (real case simulations applying finite element methods, FEM) have been explored.

 This paper contains several novel contributions to the study of particle transport in tissues.
-In the beginning we discuss the preliminaries including details (many of which are reproductions of known results) of the so-called escape-time mapping and inflow trace theory.
+In the beginning section \ref{pre} we discuss the preliminaries including details (many of which are reproductions of known results) of the so-called escape-time mapping and inflow trace theory.
 These tools are essential in the treated analysis.
-After that we consider the existence and uniqueness of solutions for a single (particle) CSDA equation

-in $L^2(G\times S\times I)$-based spaces.
-Here $G\subset\R^3$ is the spatial domain, $S=S_2\subset \R^3$ is the unit sphere and $I=[0,E_{\rm m}]$ is the energy interval.
-The set $\Gamma_-$ is "the inflow boundary part of $\partial G$".
-We extend the results of \cite{frank10}, where a spatially homogeneous stopping power was assumed.
-In addition, we notice that the single CSDA equation is (symmetric) hyperbolic in nature, and so the hyperbolic theory (e.g. \cite{rauch12}) is applicable at least in the case where $K=0$ and $G=\R^3$.
-For $G\not=\R^3$ the existence and regularity of solutions is more subtle because of the inflow boundary condition.
-We also remark that the coupled system (\ref{intro10a}), (\ref{intro10}) is not hyperbolic.
+In section \ref{coll} we discuss the M\o ller and Bremsstrahlung interaction.
+These interactions model electron's (and positron's) inelastic collisions.
+From mathematical point of view these interactions are quite similar; both of them are governed by partial hyper-singular integral operators.